Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 The Road to Full Practice Authority in Georgia

 Georgia is one of the fastest-growing states in the nation, but its laws regarding NPs haven’t followed suit.
 Until recently, Georgia was the only state in the union that still restricted NPs from ordering radiological imaging tests.
-Organizations like Georgia’s Coalition of Advanced Practice Nurses (CAPN) at the state level, and the American Association of Nurse Practitioners (AANP) at the federal level, are taking a grassroots approach to modernize NP practice in Georgia.
+Organizations at the state and federal levels are taking a grassroots approach to modernize NP practice in Georgia.

-For Dr. Reinoso, getting involved in those efforts is part of being a nurse practitioner, and another way of advocating for patients.
-In his nurse practitioner program at Georgia Baptist School of Nursing, students take a policy course that highlights health disparities in the state and explore how they could be improved.
-Dr. Reinoso emphasizes to his students the importance of getting to know their state representatives and taking a seat at the table to make their voice heard.
+For Dr. Reinoso, getting involved in those efforts is part of being a nurse practitioner and another way of advocating for patients.
+In his nurse practitioner program at Georgia Baptist School of Nursing, students take a policy course highlighting health disparities in the state and exploring how they could be improved.
+Dr. Reinoso emphasizes to his students the importance of getting to know their state representatives and taking a seat at the table to make their voices heard.

 “It’s one thing to talk about advocacy, and it’s another thing to actually put on that white coat and hit the capital and shake hands with these individuals in the legislature,” Dr. Reinoso says.
 “It’s pretty eye-opening.
 Just being able to put a face with a name, and also a cause, is important.”